6063-yl11249/HW09/README.md

 I created the game that players can keep jumping on platforms without falling to increase the score.

 *5. What was hard or challenging about using other people’s code?*
-It takes time to figure out the code and implement differnt functions to my design, especially the [Collision](https://p5play.org/learn/sprite.html?page=5).
+It took time to understand the code and implement differnt functions to my design, especially the [Collision](https://p5play.org/learn/sprite.html?page=5).